IronJayx/dataset4edit/README.md

 - `bbox`: Bounding box coordinates (x,y,x,y) specifying where to inpaint the product.
 - `prompt.txt` (Optional): Prompt describing the product / product type or reference.

+See `data/good_samples` for a good example.

 ## Rule Set

 To succesffully train the model we enforce a strict set of rules over the training data.

 Basics:
 - Identity: The product in scene image SHOULD be perfectly identical to product.png (same object, color and shape).
-- Rotation: Angle differences and rotations between product in product.png and scene.png are allowed but should not be greater than 90 degrees. (ex: data/bad_samples/too_much_rotation)
+- Rotation: Angle differences and rotations between product in product.png and scene.png are allowed but should not be greater than 90 degrees. (ex: `data/bad_samples/too_much_rotation`)
-- Products covers too much of the scene: The product in scene image SHOULD NOT take more than 90% of the scene image. (ex: data/bad_pair_mask_too_large)
+- Products covers too much of the scene: The product in scene image SHOULD NOT take more than 90% of the scene image. (ex: `data/bad_pair_mask_too_large`)
 - Occlusion: The scene image SHOULD NOT have the item in product.png occluded too much by other objects.

 Biases:
-- Several products instances: The scene image SHOULD NOT have multiple instances of the item in product.png (ex: data/bad_samples/several_product_instances)
+- Several products instances: The scene image SHOULD NOT have multiple instances of the item in product.png (ex: `data/bad_samples/several_product_instances`)
-- Other items with identical style: It can happen on furniture shooting that there are other objects with identical style in the scene (ex: a chair with the same color and style as the couch).
+- Other items with identical style: It can happen on furniture pictures that there are other objects with identical style in the scene (ex: a chair with the same color      and style as the couch).
 In that case we should treat this as if it was several instances of the same product and discard it.

 ## Data Generation Approaches